Where do you get your ideas?

 What are the similarities and differences between you and your protagonist, Claire Hanover?

-Like Claire, I'm middle-aged, live in Colorado Springs and have two children, though hers are older than mine, with the sexes reversed.
+Like Claire, I’m middle-aged, lived in Colorado Springs for many years before moving to Breckenridge, and have two children, though hers are older than mine, with the sexes reversed.
 Unlike her, however, my marriage is very happy, as evidenced by all the hard work my hubby has put into implementing this website.
-And Claire is a lot braver than I am, but I'm smarter than her.
+And Claire is a lot braver than I am, but I’m smarter than her.
 I had to construct these ridiculous situations to put her in, after all, then gently steer her toward finding a way out.

 Also, contrary to what many people think, I don’t have a gift basket business.
 My business is writing mystery novels like A Real Basket Case.
 I do create gift baskets for friends and relatives and charity events, and fellow authors and mystery readers expect me to bring gift baskets to silent auctions at mystery conferences.
 I’m not as good at it as Claire is, though.